Here's what we'll cover

 Extra follow-up may be useful for:

-• people with existing anxiety or panic disorders
+- People with existing anxiety or panic disorders

-• patients with dehydration, low blood pressure, or restrictive eating
+- Patients with dehydration, low blood pressure, or restrictive eating

-• anyone noticing rapid heart rate or dizziness despite good hydration
+- Anyone noticing rapid heart rate or dizziness despite good hydration

-Call your healthcare provider if you experience:
+Contact your healthcare provider if you experience:

-• persistent anxiety or panic interfering with daily life
+- Persistent anxiety or panic interfering with daily life

-• chest pain, fainting, or severe dizziness
+- Chest pain, fainting, or severe dizziness

-• inability to eat or drink for more than a day
+- Inability to eat or drink for more than a day

-• new depression or thoughts of self-harm
+- New depression or thoughts of self-harm

 These symptoms require prompt evaluation by your healthcare provider.